 Observing.
 Exploring.
 Creating.

 I have over a decade of experience in public policy, community planning, and environmental design.
 My work is firmly grounded in local ecology, with design solutions rooted in site analyses and context of place.
 I am intrigued at the balance between art and science, built and natural, chaos and order.
-I am passionate about creating beautiful, adaptive, and resilient landscapes that benefit people and the environment.
+I am passionate about creating beautiful, adaptive, and resilient places that benefit people and the environment.
 Driven by a sense of possibility, I follow my curiosity and dive in.

 My career started as a Teach for America corps member in the colonias of the Rio Grande Valley on the US - Mexico border, a community grappling with the challenges of population growth, a changing agricultural economy, and lack of infrastructure.
 Since the mid 2000s I've worked largely in urban communities, both in public policy and as urban and land use planner.
 I recently accepted a new position as the Executive Director / Station manager of 89.1 KHOL, Jackson Hole Community Radio, the only independent radio station in Wyoming.
 It’s an unexpected direction but one that allows me to blend my interests in the arts, music, public affairs and community engagement.